jbhunt/saccade-decoder/README.md

 - `y` - The `y` variable contains the velocity waveforms (in deg/s) for each saccade.
 - `z` - The `z` variable indicates the type of saccade: 0 (Null), 1 (Nasal), or 2 (Temporal).

 Here is a plot that visualizes the first 500 columns of `X` (i.e, the first 25 neurons), all values of `y`, and all values of `z`.
-Samples are grouped by the type of saccade along the y-axis, and for `X`, individual neurons are indicated with a dotted black line.
+Samples are grouped by the type of saccade along the y-axis, and for `X`, boundaries between individual neurons are indicated with a dotted black line.

 <p align="center">
   <img src="docs/imgs/Xyz.png" width="700" alt="Animated demo">